jeromecagado/projects/microservice/README.md

 # Microservice
-The following document will show my partner how to request and receive data from the microservice.
+The following document will show how to request and receive data from the microservice.

 ## How to Programmatically Request Data: